nikosdion/DarkMagic/README.md

 # DarkMagic

-Turn off the lights in Joomla administrator
+Dark Mode for Joomla 3

 ## What does it do?

-Automatically applies a dark theme in Joomla's administrator.
+Automatically applies a dark theme in Joomla's administrator backend and public frontend.

-The dark theme **is not** developed by me.
-It comes from the [N6REJ/joomla3-isis-dark-theme](https://github.com/N6REJ/joomla3-isis-dark-theme) repository.
-This plugin merely applies it in a way that allows you to easily switch between the light and dark themes without messing around with your site's files.
+Dark Mode themes are only applied when you are using the Isis template in the backend and the Protostar template in the front-end.
+If you have customized the template you may need to override the Dark Mode CSS files provided by this plugin to take into account your modifications.

+This plugin does not make Dark Mode possible, it only makes it easier.
+You can always instead custom.css / user.css files in the built-in Joomla templates' folders to enable Dark Mode.
+The reason this pluign exists is that you don't need to mess around with your site's files.
+If you change your mind about Dark Mode just disable a plugin and you're back to normal.
+Easy-peasy!

 ## Download